A-Quarter-Mile/SVS/README.md

 ### 2. Wav dump / Feature extract & Embedding preparation

-If you specify `--feats_type raw`, this is a wav dumping stage which reformats `wav.scp` in data directories.
+If you specify `--feats_type raw` option, this is a wav dumping stage which reformats `wav.scp` in data directories.
-Else, if you specify `--feats_type fbank` or `--feats_type stft`, this is a feature extracting stage (to be updated).
+Else, if you specify `--feats_type fbank` option or `--feats_type stft` option, this is a feature extracting stage (to be updated).

 Also, speaker ID embedding and language ID embedding preparation will be performed in this stage if you specify `--use_sid true` and `--use_lid true` options.
 Note that this processing assume that `utt2spk` or `utt2lang` are correctly created in stage 1, please be careful.

 ### 3. Removal of long / short data

 Processing stage to remove long and short utterances from the training and validation data.
 You can change the threshold values via `--min_wav_duration` and `--max_wav_duration`.

+Empty text will also be removed.

 ### 4. Token list generation